Running a popup (the full guide)

 5. Hand out signs

 At your table, you hand out signs and record each one.
 The step-by-step is in Handing out lawn signs.
-Afterwards, the Reservations on Forever Canadian card on your popup's page shows Coming, Maybe, Not coming, Signs reserved, and Signs handed off.
+Afterwards, the Reservations on Forever Canadian card on your popup's page shows an All dates summary and a separate row for every current or upcoming date, including dates with zero reservations.
+Open Past dates or Cancelled dates, when present, to see past or cancelled activity without mixing it into today's planning.

 6. Change or take it down

-If you've closed the tab, you can always get back to a popup: in the sidebar, open Popups, then My popups, and click the popup you want.
-That opens its management page — there's no separate "Manage" button; the popup's own page is where you manage it.
+If you've closed the tab, you can always get back to a popup: in the sidebar, open Popups, then My popups, expand the popup you want, and click Manage Popup to open its management page.

-From there, click Edit popup to reopen the form and Save changes; use Adjust signs available to change the sign count; or Cancel popup to take it down (supporters with the link see a friendly "no longer scheduled" message).
+From there, click Edit popup to reopen either the one-page editor or the four-step wizard and use Save changes; use Adjust signs available to change the sign count; or Cancel popup to take it down (supporters with the link see a friendly "no longer scheduled" message).
 See Editing a popup.

-Older single-date one-off popups use the same controls, but Edit opens the single-event form and there is no Add another date option.
+Older single-date one-off popups use the same Edit, adjust, and cancel controls, but they do not show the quick-save box.
+Edit opens the single-event form, where you can change the volunteer note, and there is no Add another date option.

 Ask a question about Forever Canadian